stitchdata/docs/_getting-started/onboarding-guide.md

 steps:
   - title: "Choose and connect a destination"
     anchor: "choose-connect-a-destination"
-    summary: "How to choose and connect a destination"
+    summary: "Choosing and connecting a destination"
     content: |
       {% for substep in step.substeps %}
       - [Step 1.{{ forloop.index }}: {{ substep.title }}](#{{ substep.anchor }})